Year 2 – Spring Term 2nd Half

-This half term our focus will be on The Three Billy Goats Gruff and learning about animals.
+This half term our focus will be on the Great Fire of London.
 Below is a brief account of what we shall be covering and some important information for the rest of the term.

-The children have enjoyed the challenge of 99 Club and trying to better their score each week.
+The children really enjoy the challenge of 99 Club and trying to better their score each week.
 Please continue to keep up the practice at home as being able to compete mental calculations quickly can really help children with many aspects of their math’s work.
 Any questions please ask.

 Attached are some homework tasks that you may want to complete with your child.
 Please send them in so they can be shared with the class.